 Simplicity is required because attention is limited.
 The fewer decisions you have to make consciously, and the less time it takes to make them, the more well-marked your path.
 Conscious thinking slows down your response to your situation: its one advantage is that it allows you in the long run to improve your set of habits.
-Your investment of time and effort – in considering possible courses of action, and turning some of them into habits through actual or anticipated practice, to the point where they become ‘second nature’ – is repaid when your body can handle now-familiar situations on its own, leaving your conscious attention free for more significant things.
+Your investment of time and effort – in considering possible courses of action, and turning some of them into habits through actual or anticipated practice, to the point where they become ‘second nature’ – is repaid your responses become automatic, leaving your conscious attention free for dealing with less predictable situations.

 Consciousness is the narrow neck of the Klein bottle of mind.
-Passing through this bottleneck, intention becomes the experience of conscious will, perception becomes the experience of conscious awareness of the world, and the implicit model of the world becomes an explicit description.
-It is a bottleneck because working memory is so limited, attention so narrowly focused and conscious decision-making so slow that very little “content” flows through it – but its emergy is high in transformity.
+Passing through this bottleneck, intention becomes the experience of conscious will, perception becomes the experience of conscious awareness of the external world, and the implicit model of world generates explicit descriptions and prescriptions for deliberate consideration.
+It is a bottleneck because working memory is so limited, attention so narrowly focused, and conscious decision-making so slow, that very little “content” flows through it – but its emergy is high in transformity. [next]

 Two dangers never cease threatening the world: order and disorder.— Paul Valéry, ‘Crisis of the Mind’ (1919)

 Evolution has speeded itself up before, for instance with the advent of sexual reproduction.
-This innovation enlarged the space for variation of the genetic code: now each new individual represented a remix of the genotype, consisting of parts drawn from two genetic texts.
+That innovation enlarged the space for variation of the genetic code: now each new individual represented a remix of the genotype, consisting of parts drawn from two genetic texts.
 Space for variation (or polyversity) is a prerequisite for evolution to be guided by selection; the advent of cultural variation, mediated by symbolic coding, entails a leap into hyperspace.
-But it also entails the challenge of learning to navigate this greatly expanded space.
+But for groups and individuals, it also entails the challenge of learning to navigate this greatly expanded space.

-Navigation, as before, is guided from within the organic system, so an external guidance system has to be partially internalized in order to do its job.
+Navigation is guided from within the organic system, so an external guidance system has to be partially internalized in order to do its job.
 To inhabit a cultural universe, or to adapt one's habits to it, takes time.
 As the technology of producing, transferring and retrieving texts improves, they proliferate far faster than they can be incorporated into our behavior.
-No wonder we humans are so much more bewildered than our wild cousins, who aren't distracted by symbolic media or inundated by floods of information.
-But they do suffer, to the point of extinction, from the effects of human bewilderment and our proliferation.
+No wonder we humans are so much more bewildered than our wild cousins, who aren't distracted by the floods of information propagated by symbolic media.
+But all our relations on this planet suffer, to the point of extinction, from the effects of human proliferation, overconsumption and domination of the biosphere.

 As individuals, we all feel the need for some degree of control.
-It is a component of ‘flow,’ and works as a ‘coping’ mechanism even after real control has ceased to exist.
+It is a component of ‘flow,’ and the exercise of it can generate a “coping” mechanism that works even in situations that do not allow genuine control of one's circumstances.
 This is part of our biological heritage; a 2006 study conducted by the National Institute of Mental Health identified a ‘circuitry of resilience’ in the rat brain which functions so that ‘experiencing control over a stressor immunizes a rat from developing a depression-like syndrome when it later encounters stressors that it can't control,’ according to the NIMH news release.

 The wise is one, knowing the plan by which it steers all things through all.The ‘knowing’ verb, ἐπίστασθαι, usually connotes mastery (literally ‘standing over’).
-But the exact form of the ‘steering’ verb κυϐερνῆσαι being uncertain (see Kahn 1979, 170), we might also translate ‘the thought by which all things steer themselves through all things.’
+But the exact form of the ‘steering’ verb κυϐερνῆσαι is uncertain (Kahn 1979, 170), and we might also translate ‘the thought by which all things steer themselves through all things.’
 ‘Steer themselves’ would translate κυβερνᾶται, one of the most plausible readings (according to Kahn): being in the Greek middle voice, neither active nor passive, this reading is compatible with the concepts of autopoiesis, self-organization and enaction.